KacoK007/casino-dapp/README.md

 # 🎰 Mini Casino DApp

-A decentralized casino application where players can bet CST tokens (CasinoToken) in games like Slots, Blackjack.
+A decentralized casino application where players can bet CTKN tokens (CasinoToken) in games like Slots, Blackjack.

 ---